ShortFox/Task-Dynamics-Human-Corralling/README.md

 }
 ```

-There are also events (defined in `TaskDirector`) that you can override which agents can subscribe to
+There are also events (defined in `TaskDirector`) that agents can subscribe to

 ```csharp
 // Event to signal Task Start